 Hulu is another vastly popular US-based online streaming platform, which is similar to Netflix in many ways.
 It offers instant access to hundreds of old and new shows and movies from large broadcasting companies like NBC, USA Network, and Fox.
 Like Netflix, Hulu also offers original content.
 Series like The Handmaid’s Tale and Difficult People will probably freshen up your streaming experience.

 The platform currently offers its services for one penny less than $8 (with limited commercials).
 You can also subscribe to Hulu Live TV, with which you can stream your favorite live sports and have all the benefits of Hulu plus.
 Though Hulu is a good alternative to Netflix, it’s only available in America and Japan, meaning anyone outside those two countries cannot access its services.

 Price: Starts at $8.99/ Free for Prime Members

 Alexa Rank: 458

-The service was initially launched as Amazon Unbox in 2006, however, it changed to Amazon Instant Video on Demand latter on.
-Those who have subscribed to Amazon Prime get access to Primevideo as well, but if you like, you can purchase a video-only membership.
+The service was initially launched as Amazon Unbox in 2006, however, it changed to Amazon Instant Video on Demand later on.
+Those who have subscribed to Amazon Prime get access to Prime Video as well, but if you like, you can purchase a video-only membership.

-Apart from the video content, Amazon Prime subscribers can also access third party streaming services like HBO, Starz, PBS kids and more, however, you have to pay additional fees on top of prime subscription.
+Apart from the video content, Amazon Prime subscribers can also access third-party streaming services like HBO, Starz, PBS Kids, and more, however, you have to pay additional fees on top of the Prime subscription.